 Surplus funds are contributions given for an election that remain after the election and that are not needed to pay obligations from the election campaign and may only be disposed of in one or more ways permitted by law.
-Review the candidate manual for a more detailed description of what is allowed.
+Review the candidate instruction manual found under the Learn tab on the PDC website for a more detailed description of what is allowed.
 Below is only a brief summary:

 Return to contributors, so long as the amount returned does not exceed the aggregate amount contributed by that donor.
 Refunds of contributions made by the candidate to his or her own campaign are subject to restriction.